 Java Application Architecture: Modularity Patterns with Examples using OSGi is Kirk Knoernschild's seminal book on a pattern catalogue for modular systems design.
 Starting with an overview of the arguments for modularity, the main section in the book introduces eighteen categorised patterns for module development, and concludes with an OSGi example.
 InfoQ spoke to Kirk to find out more about it.

 Mulesoft recently released Mule 3, their next generation ESB platform.
-The product comes with a lot of architectural changes under the hood to support the features aimed at making the product easier to use, such as Mule Cloud Connect and Flow, a message flow based service design.
-InfoQ caught up with Ross Mason to learn more about the product release and the new features in the product offering.
+InfoQ caught up with Ross Mason to learn more about the product release and learn about the new features in the product offering.

 The fourth of the Modular Java series covers declarative modularity.
 It describes how components can be declaratively defined and wired together, without having a code dependency on OSGi APIs.
 11